 This course will teach the basic rules, strategy, and scoring for the game of golf.
-Each student will be given ample time to play and implement the techniques to be able to use this activity for a lifetime activity
+Each student will be given ample time to play and implement the techniques to be able to use this activity for a lifetime activity promotes the experiences which will strengthen the background for the physical education major.
+This course teaches the student rules and techniques for officiating at sporting events and games.
+Emphasis on seasonal sports during the semester the course is taken.

-HPR119 Baseball, R & F

-This course will teach the fundamentals involved in coaching and playing baseball with special emphasis given to rules and policies.
+Baseball, R & F This course will teach the fundamentals involved in coaching and playing baseball with special emphasis given to rules and policies.